State & Federal Programs

 - Career and Technical Education - Perkins V Act

 Title I, Part A - Improving Basic Programs

 The purpose of Title I of ESSA is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps.
 Title I, Part A, supports campuses in implementing either a schoolwide program (SWP) or a targeted assistance program (TAP).
-All of La Porte ISD’s schools with the exception of the LPISD Academy of Viola Dewalt High School are Title I schoolwide programs.
+All of La Porte ISD’s schools are Title I schoolwide programs.

 Each Title I, Part A Schoolwide Program is required to have the following 3 elements:

 - Element 3: Parent and Family Engagement